Thanin-Pintong/springboot-tesseract-render-railway/README.md

 GitHub :
 >* Login GitHub, then create a new public repository.
 >* Create one access token used for pushing any local repository to GitHub repository.
+>* Use the command below to deploy the local repository to the GitHub repository.

 Render Cloud :
 >* Create a web service as Docker runtime using branch main.